-In addition to her practice, Ellen is actively involved as a teacher and speaker for the local bar association, as well as for medical providers.
-She has been a Faculty Member for the MCLE and Harvard Trial Advocacy courses for many years, and has participated in innumerable programs helping physicians and other healthcare providers improve care while minimizing risk.
-Ellen worked for many years as a volunteer for Children's Hospital, and is a lifetime Overseer at Newton Wellesley Hospital where she acted as the Community Member on the Ethics Committee and in other roles starting in 2005.
+In addition to her practice, Ellen is actively involved as an educator and speaker for the local bar association, as well as for medical providers in various forums.
+She has been a Faculty Member for the MCLE and Harvard Law School Trial Advocacy courses for many years, and has participated in innumerable educational programs aimed at helping healthcare providers improve the quality of care while minimizing risk.
+Ellen worked as a volunteer for the Children's Hospital League, and is a lifetime Overseer at Newton Wellesley Hospital where she served as the Community Member on the Ethics Committee and in other roles starting in 2005.

 Ellen is a member of the Editorial Board and a contributing author to Women in Medicine E- Bulletin, 2010-present, addressing legal issues of interest and concern to women physicians.
-She edits articles for the Massachusetts Medical Society Legal Advisory Plan Newsletter, and serves as counsel to the Plan.
-She also participates in various professional organizations including Trial Attorneys of America and Professional Liability Defense Federation.
+She edits articles for the Massachusetts Medical Society Legal Advisory Plan Newsletter, and serves as Counsel to the Plan.
+Ellen also participates in various professional organizations.
 In addition to her dedication to representing healthcare providers and all of her clients, Ellen enjoys spending time with her husband and four adult children.

 Associations & Memberships